Chain pump: In the Near East and Europe

 The earliest evidence for this device is in a Babylonian text from about 700 B.C.
 They were commonly powered by humans or animals.
 The device then appeared in ancient Egypt from about 200 B.C., featuring a pair of gear-wheels.

-A version of the chain pump was used in Ancient Greek and Roman, sometimes with pots, or scoops fixed to the chain, which, as they passed over the top pulley, tipped the water out; a 2nd century example is preserved in London.
+A version of the chain pump was used in ancient Greece and Rome, sometimes with pots, or scoops fixed to the chain, which, as they passed over the top pulley, tipped the water out; a 2nd-century example is preserved in London.
 Philo of Byzantium wrote of such a device in the 2nd century B.C.; the historian Vitruvius mentioned them around 30 B.C.
-Fragments of the cogs, crank, and discs, of a Bilge pump, from a 1st Century Roman barge, were unearthed at Lake Nemi.
+Fragments of the cogs, crank, and discs, of a bilge pump, from a 1st-century Roman barge, were unearthed at Lake Nemi.

 Chain pumps were used in European mines during the Renaissance; mineralogist Georg Agricola illustrated them in his De re metallica (1556).
-They were used in dockyards, and several formed part of the Portsmouth Block Mills complex.
 Chain pumps were commonly used on naval vessels of the time to pump the bilges, and examples are known in the nineteenth century for low-lift irrigation.